exploratory-io/book/analytics/forecasting.md

 Input data should be a time series data.
 Each row should represent one observation (e.g. one row per date/time).
 It should have following columns.

   * Date - A Date or POSIXct column when the observation was made.
-  * Some measure value - Numeric column that stored observed value.
+  * Some measure value - Numeric column that stores observed value.

 ## How to Use This Feature